Salt Lake, Sapporo head race to 2030 Olympics, and maybe ’34

 The Winter Games have become a tough sell for the IOC.
 The choice for 2022 came down to Almaty, Kazakhstan, and Beijing after a half-dozen European candidates dropped out after failed public referendums, or fears about costs.

-Neither Sapporo nor Salt Lake will hold referendums.
-Sapporo Mayor Katsuhiro Akimoto has said surveys of 10,000 people – online, on-street, and by post – show support at between 52% and 65%, Akimoto has given no details of the methodology or the reliability of the surveys.
+Neither Sapporo nor Salt Lake City will hold referendums.
+Sapporo Mayor Katsuhiro Akimoto has said surveys of 10,000 people — online, on-street and by post — show support at between 52% and 65%, Akimoto has given no details of the methodology or the reliability of the surveys.

 “Salt Lake City facilities remain from 2002 and are used, and in good shape,” Conrad said, also noting strong public support for the bid.
 “But the IOC owes Japan big-time and I believe that many facilities may be there or shared via Nagano.”